 Unit Of Account

 The third requirement that Bitcoin needs to meet in order to function as a currency—and possibly replace the U.S. dollar as the world's reserve currency—is to function as a unit of account.
-The extent to which Bitcoin serves this purpose is a matter of debate.
+The extent to which Bitcoin serves this purpose is a matter of debate, as it is not managed by a central bank.

 Joe Davis, a Vanguard economist, wrote an op-ed piece on ETF.com that digital currencies function as stores of value as they can be used to quantify the value of other goods and services.
 One example is that all the alternative protocol assets (or "altcoins") that must be purchased by using Bitcoin instead of fiat currency.